 The playful tone of the emblem emphasized the orientation toward the children’s audience.
 Letters of different heights and inclinations show a fun pastime and episodes dedicated to various issues.

-In this logo, Caillou looks attentively at the viewer and watches him, showing his interest and desire to get acquainted and make children feel comfortable with the character.
-The letter O, which the hero holds on to, resembles a ball and is a prototype of children’s toys and an offer to play.
+In this logo, Caillou looks attentively at the viewer, watching him, showing his interest in getting acquainted and making children feel comfortable with the character.
+The letter O, which the hero holds on to, resembles a ball and serves as a prototype for children’s toys, inviting play.

 Font and Colors